drakkr/QSOS/Docs/en/Maintainer/qsos-maintainer-guide_en.md

 # Translation and localization

 QSOS has been designed as a international project.
-Therefore everything is in place to ease its tranbslation a a new language.
+Therefore everything is in place to ease its translation in a new language.

-This section will guide you through the different artifacts to be translated and the appropriate techniques.
+This section will guide you through the different components to be translated and the related techniques.
 Since a good example is often better than a lot of theory, let's consider translateing QSOS in English.

 ## Prerequisites

-You need to determine what is the ISO 639-1^[<http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>] language code to use.
+You need to determine what ISO 639-1^[<http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>] language code to use.
 In our example it is _en_.

-For some translation techniques you'll also need thie ISO 3166-1 country code^[<http://en.wikipedia.org/wiki/ISO_3166-1>].
-In our exemple let'es use _US_, which gives us a full localization name of _en-US_.
+For some translation techniques you'll also need the ISO 3166-1 country code^[<http://en.wikipedia.org/wiki/ISO_3166-1>].
+In our exemple let's use _US_, which gives us a full localization name of _en-US_.

 These codes will be used to identify the English translation files.